Caesar-github/mpv/DOCS/man/input.rst

     disabled.

 ``drop-frame-count``
-    Frames dropped because they arrived to late.
+    Frames dropped because they arrived too late.
+Doesn't necessarily indicate actual frame-drops, just the number of times the decoder was asked to drop.
     Unavailable if video is disabled

+``vo-drop-frame-count``
+    Frames dropped by VO (when using ``--framedrop=vo``).

 ``percent-pos`` (RW)
     Position in current file (0-100).
 The advantage over using this instead of